It is a specific type of tumor that is benign, and that is found in the mouth. It is made of all or some tissues that make up your teeth.

-Each one is unique in the formation and each disposition of the dental tissue can determine what type of structure it has.
+Each one is unique in its formation, and each disposition of the dental tissue can determine what type of structure it has.
 Sometimes, a complex odontoma can extend into the nasal cavity and require special attention.

-It is important to perform a complete examination beyond a simple x-ray to obtain this additional information.
-It is sometimes recommended to obtain magnetic resonance imaging (MRI) to obtain a complete analysis of a complex mass.
+It is essential to perform a complete examination beyond a simple x-ray to obtain this additional information.
+It is sometimes recommended to get magnetic resonance imaging (MRI) to analyze a complex mass comprehensively.

 Treatment of the odontoma

-The only real treatment for these dental tumors is removal by surgery.
-An early discovery and treatment will be beneficial for the patient.
+The only natural treatment for these dental tumors is removal by surgery.
+Early discovery and treatment will be beneficial for the patient.